Jeff Flick | President and CEO

 Jeff is the chairman of the board of trustees for The Watson Institute and a member of the board of trustees for the Snee-Reinhardt Charitable Foundation.
 He has previously served as a trustee for The Sports Legacy Foundation and on the board of directors for the Pittsburgh Chapter of the Business Marketing Association.

 A cum laude graduate of Bethany College in West Virginia, Jeff holds a Bachelor of Arts degree in communications with a concentration in graphic design.
-In addition, he has taken postgraduate course work at Rochester Institute of Technology, and earned the professional designation of Certified Business Communicator from the International Business Marketing Association.
+In addition, he has done postgraduate course work at Rochester Institute of Technology, and earned the professional designation of Certified Business Communicator from the International Business Marketing Association.

 “We love that Pittsburgh is our home base, and right now I can’t think of a better place to be.
 Today, as BD&E has become a national marketing communications firm that specializes in corporate and institutional branding, 85% of our business is outside of Pittsburgh.
-That means that I do a lot of traveling, which is another great way to spread the word about what we do.
+That means I do a lot of traveling, which is another great way to spread the word about what we do.
 We have a national, often international, perspective that flows through our office and all of our work.
 I’m proud of that.”

 Kristina Martinez | Executive Vice President

 Kristina has successfully designed comprehensive branding and identity projects, publications, and websites for publicly traded corporations, educational institutions, and large nonprofit organizations.
 Some of the varied clients that she has had the opportunity to work with are: Alcoa; Bethany College; Gustavus Adolphus College; PNC Financial Services; UPMC; H.J.
-Heinz Company; Henderson Brothers; Heinz Field and The Pittsburgh Steelers; Gateway Health Plan; Presbyterian College; TriState Capital Bank; and Western Pennsylvania Conservancy.
+Heinz Company; Henderson Brothers; Heinz Field and the Pittsburgh Steelers; Gateway Health Plan; Presbyterian College; TriState Capital Bank; and Western Pennsylvania Conservancy.

 Her designs have been published in Communication Arts magazine, Graphic Design U.S.A., and PRINT magazine.
-Other awards include gold awards in the Collegiate Advertising Awards; gold, silver, and bronze awards in the Higher Education Marketing Report’s Digital Marketing and Educational Adverting Awards; Women in Communications; IABC Golden Triangle; Mead Top 60; and gold and silver awards in the ARC (Annual Report Conference, NYC).
+Other awards include gold awards in the Collegiate Advertising Awards; gold, silver, and bronze awards in the Higher Education Marketing Report’s Digital Marketing and Educational Advertising Awards; Women in Communications; IABC Golden Triangle; Mead Top 60; and gold and silver awards in the ARC (Annual Report Conference, NYC).

 “I would say that the guiding principle behind my creative philosophy is digging deep.
 I want to find that ‘thing’ … otherwise it’s just decorating.
 When a client says, ‘You really get us,’ it means we listen, and then the hard work begins.”